Mkohl2508/mobile_health_cura/README.md

 This App was developed for the course Medical Applications for Public Health

 ## Copyright and licensing
-This project is licenced under license:mit
+This project is licenced under